johnsetzer3/Disease_Prediction/README.md

 A list of symptoms and diseases was created to allow for a GUI where symptoms could be selected from a drop down box.
 Decision Tree, Random Forest, Naive Bayes and logistic regression models are applied to the symptom selections.
 These models assign variables to give disease predictions.
-Along with the disease prediction the model shows the different accruacy scores.
+Along with the disease prediction the project shows the different accruacy scores.
 This allows us to analyze which model is most accruate as well as how the number of symptoms entered impacts the models accuracy.

 ## Description of the Analysis Phase of the Project:
 Three test patients were run through the model.
+This allowed us to compare the accruacy and results of the different machine learning models.

 ## Dashboard